-Investing in the social security of a population and in the social infrastructure of an economy is necessary to sustain the economy through the social reproduction of its population.
+Investing in social security and social infrastructure is necessary to sustain the economy and ensure the social reproduction of its population.
 The benefits of this positive strategy are therefore social as well as economic and will accrue in the long term.